 /Katy from Untold Morsels/

-Located in a former train station in a very heart of Paris, Musee Orsay was founded in 1986.
-It’s one of the best museums of modern art today.
-And definitely a place to go to see some of the most famous Impressionists’ paintings.
-Besides their work, it’s also home to a famous Edouard Manet’s ‘The lunchon on the grass’.
+Located in a former train station in a very heart of Paris, Musée Orsay was founded in 1986.
+It soon became one of the best museums of modern art.
+It’s also home to one of the most fantastic collections of Impressionists’ paintings.
+Other famous art pieces there are Edouard Manet’s ‘The Lunchon on the Grass’, and quite large collections of paintings by Vincent van Gogh and Paul Gauguin.

 It’s also where one of the most famous photo spots in Paris is.
-A massive watch through which you can have a beautiful view to Montmartre Hill and a Sacré Cœur church on top of it.
+On museum’s top floor there is a massive watch through which you can enjoy a beautiful view on Montmartre Hill and the Sacré Cœur Church on top of it.

 There are, of course, many more amazing museums in Europe you have to visit.
 However, these are definitely among the top 15 in our opinion.
 Are you planning to visit any of them this year?